A message from State Treasurer Michael L. Fitzgerald

 In December 2014, the federal government passed the Achieving a Better Life Experience (ABLE) Act.
-This legislation allowed states to offer tax-free savings accounts for people with disabilities and their families.
+This legislation allowed states to offer tax-advantaged savings accounts for people with disabilities and their families.
 In 2015, Iowa’s version of the bill was signed into law, paving the way for IAble.

-For the first time, people with disabilities and their families can save for disability-related expenses without losing their eligibility for certain assistance programs, like SSI and Medicaid.
+For the first time, people with disabilities and their families can save for qualified disability-related expenses without losing their eligibility for certain assistance programs, like Supplemental Security Income (SSI) and Medicaid.
 IAble accounts can be used for short-term saving or long-term investing, whatever best meets the needs of the account owner.

 Save for today or tomorrow

 IAble’s six investment options and one checking option offer account owners the opportunity to choose a saving or investing plan that best meets their goals and comfort with risk.
-The money saved in an IAble account can be used for everything from paying rent to transportation, and even assistive technology or education.
+The money saved in an IAble account can be used for various expenses - from paying rent to transportation, and even assistive technology or education.
 For a full list of qualified disability expenses, please visit our Qualified Expenses page.

 Our FDIC-insured checking option, offered through Fifth Third Bank, National Association, lets you withdraw money using a debit card.
 For more information, visit our Checking Option page.

 Take advantage of tax benefits